The Finiteness Threshold Width of Lattice Polytopes: The finiteness threshold width in dimension 4

 By fixing $\tilde Q$ we already have fixed a lift of the three vertices $u, w, u'$.
 These three lifts are contained in a plane $\Pi$.
 On the other hand, the possible lifts of the point $w'$ are in the line $\pi^{-1}(w')$.
+This line is not contained in $\Pi$, so these tight lifts of $R$ are all $3$-dimensional (except for at most one lift of $\tilde w'$), and their volume is proportional to the distance between ${\tilde w'}$ and $\Pi$.
+That is, each of the possibilities for ${\tilde w'}$ induces non-equivalent tight lifts of the quadrilateral $R$, up to (perhaps) reflection with respect to the plane $\Pi$.

-This line is not contained in $\Pi$, so the lifts of the quadrilateral are all $3$-dimensional (except for at most one value), and their volume is proportional to the distance between ${\tilde w'}$ and $\Pi$.
-That is, each of the possibilities for ${\tilde w'}$ induces non-equivalent tight lifts of the quadrilaterals, up to (perhaps) reflection with respect to the plane $\Pi$. \end{proof}
+Now, as the quadrilateral $R$ contains interior points, Corollary~\ref{coro:finite-polytope-interiorpoint} implies that it has only finitely many lifts of bounded size.
+Infinitely many choices of $\tilde w'$ would then have unbounded size, and so would happen for $P(\tilde Q,\tilde w')$.
+That is, $\mathcal{M}_{10}$ has only finitely many tight lifts of bounded size, and Corollary~\ref{coro:equiv_statements} implies the statement. \end{proof}